Droz (wrestler): Post-injury

 Droz continued to work for the WWE as a writer and columnist following his accident and wrote articles and essays for website and magazine content.
 He also became a recurring guest on the WWE Byte This! internet show, commenting on his opinions regarding talents or upcoming matches.
 For several years, he also wrote articles with his predictions for each WWE pay-per-view.

 Drozdov made an appearance on the Life and Death of the Road Warriors DVD in 2005, discussing his run with the group in 1998.
 In September 2007, Droz was named honorary captain for a Maryland Terrapins football game against Villanova University.
 Drozdov was also interviewed for the Brawl for All and Last Ride of the Road Warriors episodes of Dark Side of the Ring in 2020.

-Personal life
+Personal life and death

-Drozdov continues to reside in South Jersey with his sister and her family.
-Drozdov requires 24-hour in-home care and is required to take multiple medications daily in addition to needing to lie flat for long periods of time.
-With the assistance of his medical staff, and continued support from WWE, he is able to sustain a degree of independence.
+Drozdov resided in South Jersey with his sister and her family.
+Drozdov required 24-hour in-home care and was required to take multiple medications daily in addition to needing to lie flat for long periods of time.
+With the assistance of his medical staff, and continued support from WWE, he was able to sustain a degree of independence.

 Drozdov married WWE seamstress Julie Youngberg in 1999, days after his accident.
 He later stated that the one thing he would like to do would be to walk Julie down the aisle.
 The two divorced in late 2005.

-Drozdov uses a customized, tank-like wheelchair that was designed and financed by his college friend, Under Armour founder Kevin Plank.
+Drozdov used a customized, tank-like wheelchair that was designed and financed by his college friend, Under Armour founder Kevin Plank.

+Drozdov died on June 30, 2023, at AtlantiCare Regional Medical Center in Pomona, New Jersey.
+He was 54.